Wheel Alignment Machines Guide: Learn How They Improve Vehicle Safety and Tire Life

 • Automotive manufacturing guidelines

-In India, the Automotive Industry Standards (AIS)and Central Motor Vehicle Rules (CMVR)regulate vehicle safety and performance parameters.
+In India, Automotive Industry Standards (AIS) and Central Motor Vehicle Rules (CMVR) guide vehicle safety and performance.
 These regulations encourage proper maintenance of steering and suspension systems.

 • Vehicle diagnostic scanners